-Paroxysmal nocturnal hemoglobinuria (PNH) is a chronic, progressive, debilitating and life-threatening ultra-rare blood disorder characterized by hemolysis (destruction of red blood cells) that is mediated by an uncontrolled activation of the complement system, a component of the body's immune system. ^{3,4,15} PNH can strike men and women of all races, backgrounds and ages without warning, with an average age of onset in the early 30s. ^{3,16} PNH often goes unrecognized, with delays in diagnosis ranging from one to more than five years.
-17 Patients with PNH may experience a wide range of signs and symptoms, such as fatigue, difficulty swallowing, shortness of breath, abdominal pain, erectile dysfunction, dark-colored urine and anemia. ^{5,6,7,8,9,10,15} The most devastating consequence of chronic hemolysis is thrombosis, which can occur in blood vessels throughout the body, damage vital organs and cause premature death.
-18 The first thrombotic event can be fatal. ^{3,16,19} Despite historical supportive care, including transfusion and anticoagulation management, 20 to 35 percent of patients with PNH die within five to 10 years of diagnosis. ^{20,21} Patients with certain types of hemolytic anemia, bone marrow disorders and unexplained venous or arterial thrombosis are at increased risk of PNH. ^{15,22,23,24,25,26}
+Paroxysmal nocturnal hemoglobinuria (PNH) is a chronic, progressive, debilitating and life-threatening ultra-rare blood disorder characterized by intravascular hemolysis (destruction of red blood cells) that is mediated by an uncontrolled activation of the complement system, a part of the immune system.
+PNH can strike men and women of all races, backgrounds and ages without warning, with an average age of onset in the early 30s.
+PNH often goes unrecognized, with delays in diagnosis ranging from one to more than five years.
+Patients with PNH may experience a wide range of signs and symptoms, such as fatigue, difficulty swallowing, shortness of breath, abdominal pain, erectile dysfunction, dark-colored urine and anemia.6,7,8,9,10,11,19 The most devastating consequence of chronic intravascular hemolysis is thrombosis, which can occur in blood vessels throughout the body, damage vital organs and cause premature death.
+The first thrombotic event can be fatal.
+Despite historical supportive care, including transfusion and anticoagulation management, 20 to 35 percent of patients with PNH die within five to 10 years of diagnosis.
+Patients with certain types of hemolytic anemia, bone marrow disorders and unexplained venous or arterial thrombosis are at increased risk of PNH.14,19,26,27,28,29